BEFORE YOU GO...

 No matter if you’re a startup or enterprise if your industry is in the list of reporting entities, you must comply with the AML regulations.

 In case some new recommendations are given by FATF, reporting entities are affected by the new changes in their local regulations.
 For instance, the new regulations of FATF issued in 2019, for the cryptocurrencies, art dealers and legal professionals will affect these businesses in member states and observing members.

 Operating in FATF member country means more growth opportunities

 Being a member of FATF is not an easy task.
 Countries that are referred to as complete members are considered as low-risk countries so the businesses operating in those countries are more likely to have growth opportunities.
 Businesses and investors prefer low-risk regions for business.

-On the other hand, the companies in grey/blacklist are considered as high-risk entities.
-So if your country is trying to implement FATF regulations then it will bear high profits for your business once it is a member or out of grey list of FATF.
+On the other hand, the companies in gray/blacklist are considered as high-risk entities.
+So if your country is trying to implement FATF regulations then it will bear high profits for your business once it is a member or out of gray list of FATF.

 FATF regulations are implemented globally

 The AML/CFT regulations of FATF have a global impact.
 If your business is originated in a non-member state, you’ll be required to follow the stringent AML regulations while operating in a member state.